-- 15.4.1 Competitors will find their own launch areas and attempt to achieve a mark or valid track point close to a set goal or target. - 15.4.2 Task data: - a. position of set goal/target - 15.4.3 The result is the distance from the mark or closest valid track point to the target, if displayed, or goal.
+- 15.4.1 Competitors will find their own launch areas and attempt to achieve a mark or valid track point close to a set goal or target. - 15.4.2 Task data: - a. position of set goal/target - b. minimum and maximum distances from ILP to the goal/target - c.
+Number of take-offs permitted - 15.4.3 The result is the distance from the mark or closest valid track point to the target, if displayed, or goal.
 Smallest result is best. - 15.4.4 Only one scoring attempt (marker drop) may be made.